 Most importantly, you should familiarise yourself with how A-level rank points are calculated in junior college.
 Keep in mind that these rank points are one of the most important factors for your university admissions.

 |C||55 to 59 marks||15||7.5||Pass|

 |E||45 to 49 marks||10||5|

 Know Your Existing Skills And Interests

 This is the best time to list down your strengths and the things you excel at!
 If you know what you can offer to the table, then choosing your subject combinations will make your JC life more enjoyable.

 Let’s say you’re interested to learn about economic theories and their real-life applications.
 Perhaps, you want to make informed investment decisions, learn strategies on how to grow a successful business or just make better calls so your life is on the right track.

-This goes to say that your skills should align with what the subjects expect from you.
+Needless to say that your skills should also align with what the subjects expect from you.
 It will be easier to get good grades, boosting your chances of getting admission to the university of your choice.